troynsofor-svg/AI-Portfolio-TROY-NSOFOR/Deep Learning Data Preprocessing/README.md

-Problem Statement: The problem that this project solves is by changing messy, incompatible, or unstructured data into a clean, structured, and regularized format fit for model fitting.
+Problem Statement: The problem that this project solves is changing messy, incompatible, or unstructured data into a clean, structured, and regularized format fit for model fitting.